v-rgrace/Viva/Viva/solutions/glint-insights-integration-overview.md

 ---
-title: Integrate Viva Glint and Viva Insights to maximize data insight (public preview)
+title: Integrate Viva Glint and Viva Insights to maximize data insight
 description: Organizational leaders, HR analysts, and other stakeholders can bring Microsoft Viva Glint and Microsoft Viva Insights together into their business to better understand their people’s full work experience. ms.author: v-zachminers
 author: zachminers